Sayalisdeshmukh/DATA-ANALYST-PORTFOLIO/MACHINE LEARNING/Text_Classification_NLP/README.md

 - `README.md`: This file, which explains the project.

 ## Requirements
-To run this project, you'll need Python 3.x and the following libraries:
+To run this project, we need Python 3.x and the following libraries:
 - `nltk`
 - `sklearn`
 - `pandas`